Hormonal growth promotants

 Limits on use of hormonal growth promotants

-The use of HGPs is regulated under the Animal Products Notice: Regulated Control Scheme for Hormonal Growth Promotants.
-HGPs are only approved for use in beef cattle in New Zealand.
+HGPs are only approved for use in beef cattle in New Zealand under the Agricultural Compounds and Veterinary Medicines Act.
+The use of HGPs is also regulated under the Animal Products Notice: Regulated Control Scheme for Hormonal Growth Promotants.
 They have not been approved for use in dairy cows or other food–producing animals.

-Farmers and veterinarians must follow specific requirements for implanting HGPs and tagging animals that have been implanted.
+Farmers and veterinarians must follow specific requirements for implanting HGPs, tagging animals that have been implanted, and recording cattle movements.
 HGPs can only be administered by a veterinarian, a trained technician employed by a veterinarian, or under the direct supervision of either.

 Low use of hormonal growth promotants in NZ